jfisteus/eyegrade/doc/user-manual/user-manual.rst

 .. contents::
 .. section-numbering::

-This user manual refers to Eyegrade 0.3 and later versions.
-For the 0.2.x series see `this other user manual <../user-manual-0.2/>`_.
+This user manual refers to Eyegrade 0.5 and later versions.
+For the 0.3 and 0.4 series see `this other user manual <../user-manual-0.3/>`_.

 Installing Eyegrade
 -------------------